langmuirproject/langmuir/docs/source/normalization.rst

     >>> OML_current(geometry, sp, eta=10, normalization='th')
     3.7388259506315147

 Since only the non-dimensional groups determine the normalized collected current, we do not care about the exact parameters of the species, but leave them at the default.
 Note that in this case it actually does not matter what the probe size is, because the thermal current depends on the probe size in the same way as the current predicted by OML theory.
 This may differ for other models, however.
-See also :ref:`example_normalization`.

 Note that the non-dimensional groups are specific to each species, e.g., the voltage normalized with respect to electrons is not the same as with respect to ions.
 If a multi-species plasma is specified, the normalization used will be with respect to the first species in the list.
 E.g., if electrons are the first element in the list, :math:`\eta=eV/kT_e` where :math:`e` is the elementary charge and :math:`T_e` is the electron temperature.